 Again, you will be in charge of how close you set your ECU, but as long as portions of the subject are cut-off by the edges of the frame, you may safely label and refer to a shot as an extreme close up.

 We can use StudioBinder's shot listing feature to lay out Sherlock Holmes' extreme close ups.
-For a bit more on how to shot list, see below.

 You should identify key moments for your ECUs during your script breakdown, and mark them for the shot list of your scene.